dyrector-io/awesome-infrastructure-questions/README.md

 **Infrastructure-Specific questions**

+-   How many data centers do you have around the world?
 -   Where is your data center located?
 -   Where do you host your application: on-premises, in a cloud or in a hybrid environment?
 -   Have you set up an Infrastructure as a Code approach?
 If so, please specify.